tkrotoff/jquery-simplecolorpicker/README.md

 ### Options

+- theme: use the font of your choice for the Ok/check mark (default: '')
 - picker: show the colors inside a picker instead of inline (default: false)
-- delay: show and hide animation delay (default: 0)
+- pickerDelay: show and hide animation delay in milliseconds (default: 0)

 ## Browser support

 Simplecolorpicker supports all modern browsers starting with Internet Explorer 8 included.
+It is recommended to not use any font theme with IE8.

 ## HTML5 new color input